Roy Kidd Stadium

 Offensive Quality Control

-Patrick Parrilli joined the EKU program as the offensive quality control coach in the summer of 2016.
+Tanner McCormick joined the EKU football program as an offensive quality control coach in the summer of 2018.

 Special Teams Quality Control